Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Pinsk

-Tatiana, who has a degree in economics, is married to pro player Ben Woollaston.
-They met at a European Tour event in Germany before tying the knot in 2011.
-Their first child, a boy called Edward, was born in 2012.
+Tatiana, who has a degree in economics, is married to pro player Ben Woollaston and they have two children.
 She also has a job at the head office of clothing firm Next.

 Home town: Vienna